-These Oven Fries make for delectable side dish to your main course or as a yummy afternoon snack.
-They are super easy to make, as well as the “aioli” sauces.
+These oven fries make for delectable side dish to your main course or as a yummy afternoon snack.
+They are super easy to make, as well as the "aioli" sauces.
 Feel free to play with the seasonings; have fun with it!
-I hope you enjoy them as much as we did.
+I hope you enjoy them as much as we do.

 - Preheat oven to 450° F. Soak sliced potatoes in a bowl of hot tap water.
 While potatoes are soaking, drizzle one tablespoon of olive oil over a sheet tray.

 - Drain the potatoes and dry completely with a towel.
 Place the sliced potatoes into a medium sized bowl.
 Sprinkle with garlic powder, onion powder, salt and pepper.
 Drizzle with remaining 2 tablespoons of olive oil.
 Toss until everything well coated and incorporated.